Digital Citizenship Week: Free lessons and activities for K-12

 What to do when the week is over:

 Digital Citizenship is becoming a fundamental literacy that shouldn’t be confined to exploring for just one week.
-Continue the conversation about digital citizenship throughout the entire year Nearpod has a Digital Citizenship and Literacy supplemental curriculum available in the 21st Century Readiness Program.
-Our digital literacy lesson plans support instruction in digital citizenship, computer science, coding, applications of technology, and media literacy.
-Teaching students how to stay safe online and think critically online is key to their success in today’s connected world.
+Continue the conversation about digital citizenship and AI literacy throughout the entire year.
+Nearpod’s Digital Citizenship and Literacy supplemental curriculum, available in the 21st Century Readiness Program, supports instruction in these critical areas.
+Teaching students how to stay safe, think critically, and act ethically online is key to their success.

 New to Nearpod?
 Make sure you’re signed up to access these lessons and activities!